Slim Gaillard: Career

-In 1943, Gaillard was drafted in the United States Army Air Forces and "qualified as a pilot flying [...]
-B-26 bombers in the Pacific" and resumed his music career on his release from the draft in 1944.
+He resumed his music career on his release from the draft in 1944.
 Upon his return he released the song "Atomic Cocktail", which featured seemingly lighthearted lyrics laced with symbolism about nuclear war.

-Gaillard later teamed with bassist Bam Brown.
-They can be seen in a 1947 motion picture featurette O'Voutie O'Rooney filmed live at one of their nightclub performances.
-Slim and Bam was featured at the first Cavalcade of Jazz concert held at Wrigley Field in Los Angeles that was produced by Leon Hefflin Sr. on September 23, 1945, along with Count Basie.
-Gaillard also played for the 2nd Cavalcade of Jazz held at Wrigley Field on October 12, 1946, and played for the 3rd Cavalcade of Jazz held also at Wrigley Field on September 7, 1947.
+Gaillard later teamed with bassist Bam Brown, and their successes included the hipster anthem "Opera in Vout (Groove Juice Symphony)".
+They can be seen in O'Voutie O'Rooney, a 1947 motion picture featurette filmed live at one of their nightclub performances.
+Slim and Bam were featured at the first Cavalcade of Jazz concert at Wrigley Field in Los Angeles produced by Leon Hefflin Sr. on September 23, 1945, along with Count Basie.
+Gaillard also played for the 2nd Cavalcade of Jazz at Wrigley Field on October 12, 1946, and for the 3rd Cavalcade of Jazz, also at Wrigley Field on September 7, 1947.

 In the late 1940s and early 1950s, Gaillard frequently opened at Birdland for Charlie Parker, Flip Phillips, and Coleman Hawkins.
 His December 1945 session with Parker and Dizzy Gillespie is notable, both musically and for its relaxed convivial air.
 "Slim's Jam", from that session, is one of the earliest known recordings of Parker's speaking voice.
-In 1949 he was playing in San Francisco.
-Near the end of Part Two of Jack Kerouac's book On the Road is an account of meeting him at a performance there.
+In 1949, Gaillard was playing in San Francisco.
+An account of meeting Gaillard at a performance there can be found near the end of Part Two of On the Road.